 South Tufa Loop Trail is a 0.8 mile moderately trafficked loop trail located near Lee Vining, California that features a lake and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail.